The pricing strategy of a sari-sari store is crucial to its existence and survival.

 1. Sari-sari store cannot supply required items.

 As mentioned in our previous article, lack of fiscal and store management experience and skills are among the top reasons why sari-sari store businesses fail.
 Suppose shop owners fail to identify which items sold out faster than the others.
 In that case, they fail to anticipate their customers’ primary needs, resulting in low or depleted stock inventory.
-They often issue “no stock available” notices to customers, who are forced to find alternatives and stick with them if they offer quality products and decent pricing strategy.
+They often issue “no stock available,” notices to customers, who are forced to find alternatives and stick with them if they offer quality products and a decent pricing strategy.

 2. Sari-sari store overprice their goods.